datalayer/jupyter-ui/jep/README.md

 This JEP defines how React.js technology can be used to build user interfaces in Jupyter related projects.

-The deliverable will be the creation of a `ui-toolkit` focused on React.js `widgets` that can also be used as a basis for other frontend technologies like Vue.js or Svelte.
-On top of that toolkit, extended functionalites on how `reactivity` and `collaboration` are also discussed here and are out-of-scope of the deliverable.
+The deliverable will be the creation of a `ui-toolkit` providing accessible and themed widgets fully compatible with React.js.
+But without blocking usage by other popular frontend technologies like Vue.js or Svelte.

+On top of that toolkit, extended functionalities on `reactivity` and `collaboration` are also discussed here.
+But they are out-of-scope of the deliverable.
 It makes sense to already discuss those last aspects in relationship with [Jupyter Widgets](https://github.com/jupyter-widgets) and the current JupyterLab Realtime collaboration features.

 # Motivation